Curtis writes, speaks, and leads workshops about building productive belonging. Here are a few samples.

 |

-I am a reader and book collector, writer/blogger (most recent: Building Youth Belonging), cyclist, runner, motorcycle fixer, woodworker, old Ford truck tinkerer, and Portland Thorns fan.
+I am a reader and book collector, writer, cyclist, runner, motorcycle fixer, woodworker, old Ford truck tinkerer, and Portland Thorns fan.
 I am a certified Appreciative Inquiry facilitator and a Mental Health First Aid instructor (for both youth and adults).
 I am also a national Sources of Strength trainer and Positive Discipline trainer for teachers and parents.
 My work is informed by the Narrative Enneagram and the N.E.A.R.
 (Neuroscience, Epigenetics, ACEs, and Resilience) Sciences.
 I taught psychology at Concordia University.
 I spent many years as a construction contractor and am now in active recovery.
 I built a tiny house with my dad, was a coffee shop owner for a while, helped start and grow a church.
 I've been a pastor and I'm recovering from that too.
 I have worked with many organizations, sat or am sitting on too many boards and committees and constantly look forward to both contemplation and teaching.
 I have been given generous love, guidance, kindness, wisdom, patience, insight, and opportunity that I rarely if ever earned.

-I am a reader and book collector, writer/blogger (most recent: Building Youth Belonging), cyclist, runner, motorcycle fixer, woodworker, old Ford truck tinkerer, and Portland Thorns fan.
+I am a reader and book collector, writer, cyclist, runner, motorcycle fixer, woodworker, old Ford truck tinkerer, and Portland Thorns fan.
 I am a certified Appreciative Inquiry facilitator and a Mental Health First Aid instructor (for both youth and adults).
 I am also a national Sources of Strength trainer and Positive Discipline trainer for teachers and parents.
 My work is informed by the Narrative Enneagram and the N.E.A.R.
 (Neuroscience, Epigenetics, ACEs, and Resilience) Sciences.
 I taught psychology at Concordia University.
 I spent many years as a construction contractor and am now in active recovery.
 I built a tiny house with my dad, was a coffee shop owner for a while, helped start and grow a church.
 I've been a pastor and I'm recovering from that too.
 I have worked with many organizations, sat or am sitting on too many boards and committees and constantly look forward to both contemplation and teaching.
 I have been given generous love, guidance, kindness, wisdom, patience, insight, and opportunity that I rarely if ever earned.

 I am a fascinated studier of the human heart, mind, and body; both the individual person and the relational context.
 Our capacity is shared by potential and obstacles.
 I believe that resilient strength and glory are infinitely possible for every human.
 Healthy relational connections are nearly always foundational.